mtlynch/mtlynch.io/_posts/2017-12-08-outsourcing-mvp.md

 # Finding a freelancer

 Most of KetoHub's heavy lifting was web scraping -- crawling recipe blogs and pulling out the relevant data.
-I expected it to be straightforward to hire an inexpensive web scraping specialist from Upwork, my usual freelance marketplace.
+This is a common job type on Upwork, my usual frelancer marketplace.
+I could probably find someone for a low price, but I might end up with code that crumbles to pieces as soon as I try to iterate beyond the MVP.

 Oh, wait!
 This would be a perfect job for my friend Ferngully (who agreed to let me write about her under the condition that I assign her a silly pseudonym).
-She had quit her job to travel a few months prior but had recently returned to look for full-time work.
+She recently quit her job to travel but was due back in a few days to look for full-time work.
 She would probably have time to freelance in the meantime.
 We had worked together in the past, so I knew she was a solid developer and that we work well together.

-Ferngully was immediately on board.
+I reached out to her, and she was immediately on board.
 She knew from our past work that my code reviews are ~~pedantic and whiny~~ rigorous.
 She told me she was excited for the challenge of meeting my tough standards.

 I wrote a [design document](/files/outsourcing-mvp/ketohub-v1-design-doc.pdf) that laid out the components of the website at a high level.
 Ferngully would handle the backend scraping tasks, while I would build a simple web frontend to display the recipes.